averbraeck/gscg-design/doc/1-use-cases/use-cases.md

 ## 5. Session facilitation
-Session facilitation is takes care of starting, pausing and stopping of the game, as well as defining game speed.
+Session facilitation takes care of starting, pausing and stopping of the game, as well as defining game speed.
 Briefing and debriefing are part of the facilitation.
 Facilitators can trigger pre-defined actions in the game, and they can communicate with the players.
 Note that the game can be played in a completely distributed setting, where a built-in communication function can be of use.

 ![](diagrams/session-facilitation.svg)